Wondering whether you should get travel health insurance when you visit Dubai?

 - Adventurous activities or sports.

 That depends on what you will be doing.
 Travel insurance, as a default, usually excludes activities that can be considered high-risk.
 And there are a lot of high-risk adventurous activities you can do in Dubai or elsewhere in the UAE that might not be covered.
-For example, a standard travel insurance policy may not offer coverage for activities such as skydiving, dune bashing, scuba diving, car racing, (indoor) skiing, etc.
+For example, a standard travel health insurance policy may not offer coverage for activities such as skydiving, dune bashing, scuba diving, car racing, (indoor) skiing, etc.

 - Get into an accident/become injured while engaging in a high-risk activity that is not included in your policy